Not to be confused with Digital Head Swap, a type of special effect.

-- In The Punisher (Capcom), not only were most of the enemy grunts head-swaps of each other, but the two sole female NPCs (a bystander in Stage 1 and a hostage in Stage 2) are head and torso swaps of each other.
+- In The Punisher (Capcom), not only are most of the enemy grunts head-swaps of each other, but the two sole female NPCs (a bystander in Stage 1 and a hostage in Stage 2) are head and torso swaps of each other.
 They both wear the same type of skirt and high-heel pumps, but one of them is wearing a white blouse and the other a halter dress.

 - Guardian Heroes featured quite a few head-swapped enemies.
 Katie and Gash, two imperial knights, are head-swaps of Serena and Han respectively (with Gash wearing a body armor), and there's also a one-armed skeleton knight who is a head-swap of the undead hero who accompanies the player.
 Manon F. Brown, Randy's mentor and a non-playable character, is a head-swap of Kanon G. Grey.

 - Ryu and Ken and their various clones (Akuma, Dan and Sean) from the Street Fighter franchise are the quintessential examples of this trope in action.
 Although Ryu wore red slippers and gloves, while Ken fought barefooted and wore armbands in the very first Street Fighter, their respective outfits became more or less identical from Street Fighter II aside for the differences in color.
 Akuma on the other hand, usually wears a prayer beads around his neck and a pair of sandals and his hands are drawn differently in the Street Fighter Alpha series, while Dan wears an undershirt and bends his knees differently.

 - Yun and Yang from Street Fighter III, who originally started out as having the same move set (even sharing the same slot on the character select screen), but evolved into different characters from 2nd Impact and onward.
 Urien, who also introduced in 2nd Impact, is a head swap of Gill (the series' boss character).